 Our pre-sessional programmes are full-time, intensive English language programme specifically designed for international students with an offer to study at Cardiff University.

-We offer two summer Pre-sessional programmes for both undergraduates and postgraduates in preparation for courses starting in September, and a dedicated Pre-sessional programme for postgraduate research students in the autumn in preparation for doctoral study starting in January.
+We offer summer Pre-sessional programmes for both undergraduates and postgraduates in preparation for courses starting in September, and a dedicated Pre-sessional programme for postgraduate research students in the autumn in preparation for doctoral study starting in January.

 If your current English level is below these levels you may wish to consider studying the English for University Study Programme.